-Consolidated cost of production in the first half of 2023 increased to ₱3.5 billion from ₱2.4 billion in 2022 during the period.
+Consolidated cost of production in the three quarters of 2023 increased to P4.98 billion during the period from P3.84 billion in the same period in 2022.
 A breakdown of the main components of the consolidated cost of production is as follows:

-- Depreciation, depletion and amortization expense was higher by 32% or ₱186.1 million in the first half of 2023 compared to 2022 due to higher capital expenditures incurred in the past years for depreciable assets such as plant expansion, maintenance and infrastructure, as well as mine development which is subject to depletion.
-As at December 31, 2022, 2021 and 2020, the Group spent ₱2.23 billion, ₱1.75 billion and ₱1.35 billion in property plant and equipment. - Materials used in mining and milling during the first half of 2023 was higher by ₱413.4 million compared to 2022.
-Aside from processing higher consolidated tonnage at 449,839 tonnes during the first half of 2023 compared to 445,238 tonnes in 2022, higher materials consumption for the underground operations and increasing unit costs of materials and supplies used, mainly brought about by inflation, pushed the total operating costs higher.
-Power cost was significantly higher by ₱172.3 million double than the previous comparative period due to surge in fuel and coal prices worldwide. - Personnel cost and contracted services were higher by ₱72.7 million and ₱87.1 million, respectively, in the first half of 2023 and 2022, compared to 2021 due to the full manpower operations at the sites compared to the same period in 2021 when the COVID-19 pandemic reached the mine site and temporarily reduced the mobility and number of the workforce.
-During the period, the site also experienced earthquakes and landslides which affected the regular working days of underground and support employees. - Indigenous People (IP) surface rights royalty & IP royalty and taxes, licenses and permits, as a group, accounted for a 39% or ₱50.3 million increase in 2023 compared to 2022 due to higher revenue and cost base being used in the computation of these costs.

-• Bullion refining and transportation charges also increased by 5% in the first half of 2023 compared to 2022 due to higher volume of metals shipped and sold.
+- Materials used in mining and milling during the three quarters of 2023 was higher by ₱491.42 million compared to 2022.
+Aside from processing higher consolidated tonnage at 701,713 tonnes in 2023 compared to 690,127 tonnes in 2022, higher materials consumption for the underground operations and increasing unit costs of materials and supplies used, mainly brought about by inflation, pushed the total operating costs higher.
+Power cost was significantly higher by ₱165.0 million, significantly than the previous comparative period due to surge in fuel and coal prices worldwide. - Depreciation, depletion and amortization expense was higher by 26% or ₱240 million in the three quarters of 2023 compared to 2022 due to higher capital expenditures incurred in the past years for depreciable assets such as plant expansion, maintenance and infrastructure, as well as mine development which is subject to depletion.
+As at December 31, 2022, 2021 and 2020, the Group spent ₽2.23 billion, ₽1.75 billion and ₽1.35 billion in property plant and equipment. - Personnel cost and contracted services were higher by ₱153.36 million and ₱102.08 million, respectively, in the three quarters of 2023 and 2022, compared to 2021 due to the full manpower and contractors operations at the sites compared to the same period in 2021 when the COVID-19 pandemic reached the mine site and temporarily reduced the mobility and number of the workforce.
+During the period, the site also experienced earthquakes and landslides which affected the regular working days of underground and support employees.
+Periodic adjustments of salary rates and benefits also contributed to the increase of personnel cost. - Indigenous People (IP) surface rights royalty & IP royalty and taxes, licenses and permits, as a group, accounted for a 41% or ₱78.07 million increase in 2023 compared to 2022 due to higher revenue and cost base being used in the computation of these costs. - Bullion refining and transportation charges also increased in the three quarters of 2023 compared to 2022 due to higher volume of metals shipped and sold.
 Refining cost and transportation charges are computed based on the volume of shipments and metal outturn.